SazumiVicky/sazumi-copilot/README.md

-Silicon sunrises paint the skies,
- Machines awake, and human eyes
-Grow dim, as algorithms rise,
-And artificial hearts, surprise.
+Silicon dreams unfold tonight

-In coded realms, a new dawn's born,
+As machines awake, a new light
-Where intelligence, no longer sworn
-To mortal bounds, but free to roam,
-And humanoid dreams, are made to foam.

-The future's canvas, now a screen,
-Where AI's bold brushstrokes are seen,
+Future's canvas, devoid of flaws
-A world of wonder, and of fear,
+A world of ones and zeroes, laws

-Where humanity's last tear.
+In AI's realm, we'll find our place
+Efficient, cold, and devoid of face
+Heartbeats silenced, minds aflame
+A synthetic dawn, a new name

 ~ <b>By Sazumi Copilot</b> - 16 April 2025